 “We always want Puerto Rico’s culture to prevail.”
 Don Rafael Cepeda

 He was born on July 10, 1910, on the Carolina ranch in the Puerta de Tierra neighborhood of San Juan, Puerto Rico, to Leonor Atiles del Valle, a native of San Juan and Modesto Cepeda of Santurce.
-Or, as Cepeda tells it, he was born while his mother was in the middle of a Bomba dance.
+As Cepeda tells it, he was born while his mother was in the middle of a Bomba dance.

 In 1932, he married Doña Caridad Brenes, a native of the municipality of Humacao and a dancer and designer of traditional costumes.
 They established a home in the Melillas de Santurce neighborhood and gave birth to twelve children: Rafael Jr., Orlando, and Luis Daniel – today – deceased.
 Also, Modesto, Lucia, Carlos, Petra, Mario, Daniel, Roberto, Inocencia, and Jesús.
-All are exponents of Afro-Puerto Rican music and dedicated their lives to keeping the tradition authentic and alive.
+All are exponents of Afro-Puerto Rican music and dedicated their lives to keeping the tradition alive.

 In 1940, Don Cepeda formed the group “Grupo ABC” with several friends and appeared on the radio program, “Tribuna del Arte,” hosted by Rafael Quiñones Vidal.